9 Italian Desserts Not to Miss While in Italy

 It’s fair to say that Italians have a sweet tooth.
 Breakfast is usually coffee and a pastry and, in the summer, Italians will head to their favorite gelateria after lunch or dinner.
 Traditionally, a meal consists of an antipasto, primo (pasta, soup, or rice), a secondo (a main dish, usually meat or fish), and a dolce (dessert), even if people will often choose just two or three courses at a restaurant.
 After school, kids usually have an afternoon snack known as a merenda that consists of something sweet like crostata (a baked tart usually made with jam or ricotta).

 Italian cuisine is very regional, so you’ll find different desserts in each of the country’s 20 regions.
 There are even some towns known for a particular sweet.
-That said, some desserts like tiramisu and gelato have become so widespread that you can find them all over Italy.
+That said, some desserts like tiramisu and gelato are so widespread that you can find them all over Italy.
 And nearly every holiday has a dessert, like panettone for Christmas, colomba for Easter, and frappe and castagnole for Carnevale.
 If you have a sweet tooth, use this guide to Italy’s essential desserts and where to find them.

 1. Sfogliatella